melezhik/swat/intro.md

 ```

-Well, as it expected request to GET /restricted/zone returns 403 status code.
-The solution is quite obvious - we need to gets logged in before doing this request.
-Ok, we already have login action successfully tested before, This is POST /login route.
+Well, as expected request to GET /restricted/zone returns 403 status code.
+The solution is quite obvious - we need to login _before_ doing this request.
+Ok, we already have login request successfully tested before, This is POST /login route.
 But could we reuse it?
 Definitely!

 ```